Spousal Maintenance Transcript

 People often ask if they can get a tax deduction if they pay maintenance or if they have to pay income tax on maintenance they receive.
 The answer to both questions is no. There aren’t any tax implications for either person regarding maintenance.

 I’ve tried give you some of the basics here.
-There are a lot of conditions and rules on maintenance, so I strongly recommend you seek advice from a lawyer specializing in family law.
+There are a lot of conditions and rules on maintenance, so I strongly recommend you seek advice from a family law specialist.
 I’m Vanessa Mathews, for Mathews Family Law & Mediation Specialists.